Skip to main content

 • Leave notes if needed

-If you're using batch tracking (available on Standard or higher plans), each tracked batch appears as its own row.
+If you're using batch tracking, each tracked batch appears as its own row.

 Begin counting